spbkaizo/6MusicProxy/README.md

 2. Give that user ownership of the files /var/log/6music.log, /var/db/sequence.dat, /var/run/6music.pid
 3. Run the command as that user, e.g. doas -u 6musicproxy 6MusicProxy

+# Docker

+There is an alpha quality docker image.

 # Log file format

 ```